acarl005/google-tab-hotkey/README.md

 ## Internationalization

-The manifest file assumes the domain is `google.com`, which works in the US.
-But other Google domains like `google.co.id` in Indonesia will not work.
-The manifest file must be edited.
+This is only tested on the Google search page in the US.
+It may differ on the Google domains in other countries.

 ## Other Search Engines